\emph{Ab initio} derivation of the crystal field parameters for lanthanide ions: The f$^1$ case: Extraction of CFPs in presence of SOC

-Concerning our Ce$^{3+}$ $D_\text{4h}$ test case, the numerical \textbf{H}(CSH) derived from the SOCI calculation is presented across Tables \ref{tab-si:hcf-j52} and \ref{tab-si:hcf-j72}, showing the matrix elements within the $j=5/2$ and $j^\prime=7/2$ manifolds respectively, both forming the two main diagonal blocks in the complete 14$\times$14 CF matrix, and in Table \ref{tab:hcf-jmixing}, showing a counter-diagonal block with $\bra{\frac{7}{2}=j^\prime}\hat{H}\text{(CSH)}\ket{j=\frac{5}{2}}$ coupling elements.
+Concerning our Ce$^{3+}$ $D_\text{4h}$ test case, the numerical \textbf{H}(CSH) derived from the SOCI calculation is presented across Tables \ref{tab-si:hcf-j52} and \ref{tab-si:hcf-j72}, showing the matrix elements within the $j=5/2$ and $j^\prime=7/2$ manifolds respectively, both forming the two main diagonal blocks in the complete 14$\times$14 CF matrix, and in Table \ref{tab:hcf-jmixing}, showing a counter-diagonal block with $\bra{\frac{7}{2}=j^\prime}\hat{H}\text{(CSH)}\ket{j=\frac{5}{2}}$ coupling elements (see Tables \ref{tab-si:hcf-jmixing-oh}, \ref{tab-si:hcf-jmixing-td} and \ref{tab-si:hcf-jmixing-c2v} for off-diagonal couplings obtained for the other symmetry cases).
 The correspondence with the model CF matrix, $\mathbf{V}^\text{CF}$ of Equation \ref{eq:vcf-j}, with expressions given in Tables \ref{tab-si:cf-j52} and \ref{tab-si:cf-j72} for matrix elements within the $j=5/2$ and $j^\prime=7/2$ manifolds, and in Table \ref{tab:cf-jmixing} for the $j-j^\prime$ couplings, is excellent.
 It is now clear that the \emph{ab initio} CF matrix inherits these off-diagonal couplings by construction, making it impossible to map it directly onto a model CF matrix formulated in the pure $\jmj$ basis.